AdamSobieski/Narratology/Content/Knowledge.md

 ## Knowledgebase API

 Here is a knowledgebase interface.
-Note that `ParameterExpression` instances could be used as variables with some methods, e.g., `Search()`.
+Note that `ParameterExpression` instances could be used as variables with some methods, e.g., `Match()`.

 ```cs
 public interface IKnowledge